awesome-foss-obtainyum/foss-guide/README.md

 Before FOSS
 </b></summary>

 Before the Terms Open Source Software came to be it was often referred to as **Free Software**.
 It is important to understand that everytime we hear the word Open Source we remember that the roots of this term are in the **Free and Libre** understanding of things.
 This is important because we will understand that some software will either support, encourage, and enable Freedom, or it won't.
-This is Open Source vs. Closed Source (Propietary).
+In shorter words Open Source vs. Closed Source (Propietary) is the same as Free vs Unfree Software.
 Let us not forget that the word Free within FOSS means Free as in _Free of Cost_ but also Free as in supporting, encouraging, and the enabling of Freedom itself.
 </details><details><summary><b>
 46 Ways FOSS Benefits Mankind Explained by Perplexity AI
 </b></summary><ul>